ceph/ceph/doc/start/quick-ceph-deploy.rst

  Storage Cluster Quick Start
 =============================

-If you haven't completed your `Preflight Checklist`_, do that first.
+If you have not completed your `Preflight Checklist`_, do that first.
 This **Quick Start** sets up a :term:`Ceph Storage Cluster` using ``ceph-deploy`` on your admin node.
 Create a three Ceph Node cluster so you can explore Ceph functionality.